 Loan against Securities:

 If you have some Shares or Mutual Funds, then you can take loans against those securities.
-Banks provide you with 50% of the value of securities a s as loan, the with rate of Interest ranges from 12%-14%.
+Banks provide you with 50% of the value of securities as a loan.

 Loan against Property: